Chlorine Dioxide - A Technical View

 are more and important advantages.

-spores, bacteria's, viruses and other pathogen organisms on an equal residual
+spores and fungus on an equal residual

 without the destructive oxidizing side effects of ozone.